From spacetime thermodynamics to Weyl transverse gravity: Introduction

 In previous works, the similarity between gravitational dynamics implied by thermodynamics and Weyl transverse (or unimodular) gravity has been remarked~\cite{Tiwari:2006,Padmanabhan:2008,Alonso:2020,Alonso:2021}.
 However, these papers have not considered the self-consistency of the approach.
 Instead, they worked with a setup tailored for Diff-invariant gravitational dynamics and then pointed out the inconsistency of the result with general relativity.

 Herein, we aim to provide a fully self-consistent analysis.
 First, as explained above, we are clear about the requirements we impose.
 We also check that these requirements are consistent with Weyl transverse gravity which we derive from them.
 In this regard, we verified the proportionality between entropy and area for Weyl transverse gravity in a previous work~\cite{Alonso:2022}.
-In the present paper, we further argue that Weyl transverse gravity obeys the equivalence principle for self-gravitating bodies, being the only metric theory in four spacetime dimensions that does so.
+We also arguein another work~\cite{equivalence} that Weyl transverse gravity obeys the equivalence principle for self-gravitating bodies, being the only metric theory in four spacetime dimensions besides general relativity that does so.
 Moreover, we explicitly construct the local causal horizons in a way compatible with both Diff- and WTDiff-invariant spacetime geometry.
 In other words, our derivation remains agnostic about the symmetry group of gravitational dynamics and we only argue for WTDiff invariance based on the result we obtain.

 In summary, we present a complete and self-contained argument for the recovery of Weyl transverse gravity from thermodynamics of local causal horizons.
-We do so without assuming in any way that gravitational dynamics \textit{emerges} as a thermodynamic limit of the behaviour of some quantum degrees of freedom of the spacetime unrelated to the metric~\cite{Jacobson:1995ab,Padmanabhan:2010,Verlinde:2011}.
+We do so without assuming in any way that gravitational dynamics \textit{emerges} as a thermodynamic limit of the behavior of some quantum degrees of freedom of the spacetime unrelated to the metric~\cite{Jacobson:1995ab,Padmanabhan:2010,Verlinde:2011}.
 We instead take a more modest position that thermodynamics \textit{encodes} all the relevant features of the gravitational dynamics, regardless of whether it is ultimately emergent or fundamental.

 To complement our main result, we look at thermodynamics of local causal horizons from a different perspective.
 Here, we assume the WTDiff invariance from the beginning.
 We study a class of local, WTDiff-invariant purely metric theories, whose Lagrangians do not contain derivatives of the Riemann tensor.
 For these theories we show that their Wald entropy (derived in our previous works~\cite{Alonso:2022,Alonso:2022b}) encodes the gravitational equations of motion.
 This approach has been previously developed for the Diff-invariant case~\cite{Padmanabhan:2010,Jacobson:2012,Bueno:2017,Svesko:2018,Svesko:2019}.
 Showing that it also works for WTDiff-invariant theories primarily serves as a consistency check, although we also comment on some improvements over the Diff-invariant setup.